palakbansal8810/google-lens-web-scraping-/README.md

-# google-lens-web-scraping
-# Web Scraping Tool
+# Google lens web scraping

 This is a Python script that scrapes product information from a given image URL using Selenium and BeautifulSoup.

 ## Features